SNL-UCSB/cs176c-assignments/spring25/assignment2/README.md

-# Assignment 2 - Summarize a Hot Topic in Networking Research
+# Assignment 2: Summarize a Hot Topic in Networking Research

-## Objective: Due 11:59 PM PST, May 5<sup>th</sup>, 2025
+## Objective: Due May 5<sup>th</sup>, 2025
 In this assignment, your job is to prepare a three page (1400-1600 word) report/essay about one of the topics given below.
 The write-up should be in 11 point font, with single-line spacing.
 This is *not* a group assignment.
-Submit the paper as a pdf via email to both TAs.
+Submit the paper as a pdf on Canvas.
-	- Satyandra Guthula (UCSB email ID: `satyandra`)
-	- Jessica Nguyen (UCSB email ID: `jessicanguyen`)

 ## Topics
 - Open Radio Access Networks (RAN)